johoule/pygame-platformer/README.md

 - Change point value for coins.
 - Make power-ups give points to player.
 - Make health display hearts/max.
+- Add prizes other than coins and give them a point value.
 - Add a SOUND\_ON option.
 Have music and sound effects only play when SOUND\_ON is set to True.

 ### Medium

+- Let the 'S' key toggle sound on and off.
+Show a little speaker/mute icon to indicate the current state of sound.
 - Create your own custom artwork.
 - Give points for completing a level
 - Create invincibility (star) power-up